masiacra/hamunabi/readme.md

 This is my repository for pet-project.
-It is a web game where you should break wall of blocks.
+It is a web game where you are faraon.